JupiterOne-Archives/docs/knowledgeBase/getting-started_and-admin/J1-what-is-it.md

 ## J1 Navigation Bar

 All of the J1 products that assist you in all the major components of security management are available from the top navigation bar.
+You can use your browser buttons to go back or forward between pages, or copy the URL of a page to share with others.

 ![](../assets/search-home.png)